 So the challenge that we face today is spending that time with Jesus.
 Because true faith will work.
 The rich man was a Christian, he went to church every week.
 But his faith was not deeply rooted in his life.
 It wasn’t his priority.
 We know because of how he treated the poor man under his table.

 Today we have Moses and the prophets and even more!
-Don’t wait for a miracle to base your faith on because at the end of time, miracles will deceive us.
-Especially when someone comes back from the dead and it is not your loved ones, it is the devil!
+Don’t wait for a miracle to establish your faith because at the end of time, miracles will deceive us.
+That’s what we are told in Revelation 13.

 Let’s make that time.
 We must think about it today.
 Right here, right now.
 If we fail to plan, we plan to fail.
 Even spending time in God’s word is not going to come automatically.
 How can we re-adjust our schedules to make time for God’s word today?
 That is the question that we must personally ask ourselves in this coming week.
 And only we can answer it.